An Overview of Arthroscopic Elbow Surgery

 Arthroscopic elbow surgery is the most common procedure performed to treat elbow injuries and degenerative conditions.
-Using the arthroscopic surgery technique, Dr. Millett is able to operate on the elbow joint using 2-3 tiny incisions rather than a large one.
-The small holes that are made allow an arthroscope (telescope with a camera) to enter through the incision providing a clear and accurate view of the injury and damaged cartilage and tendons allowing the proper surgical instruments to be placed into the joint.
-Once inside, these Dr. Millett uses these instruments to remove loose bodies and repair damaged cartilage.
+Using the arthroscopic surgery technique, Dr. Peter Millett is able to operate on the elbow joint using 2-3 tiny incisions rather than a large one.
+The small holes that are made allow an arthroscope (telescope with a camera) to enter through the incision, providing a clear and accurate view of the injury and damaged cartilage and tendons allowing the proper surgical instruments to be placed into the joint.
+Once inside, Dr. Millett uses these instruments to remove loose bodies and repair damaged cartilage.

 Arthroscopic elbow surgery is used to treat a variety of injuries and conditions associated with the elbow, including:

-After Arthroscopic Surgery
+Arthroscopic Elbow Surgery Recovery

 - It is normal to have swelling and discomfort in the elbow for several days and up to a week following your arthroscopic elbow surgery.
 Apply ice bags 20-30 minutes at a time, every hour or so.
 Use a thin cloth to avoid burning the skin.
 Icing is most important in the first 48 hours, although many people find that continuing it lessens their post-operative pain.